-If your doctor thinks you have a congenital heart defect, or that your congenital heart defect may be to blame for more recent health problems, he or she will perform a physical exam, including listening to your heart with a stethoscope.
+If your doctor thinks you have a congenital heart defect or that your congenital heart defect may be to blame for more recent health problems, he or she will perform a physical exam, including listening to your heart with a stethoscope.

 If your doctor hears an abnormal heartbeat, that's one clue that could mean you have a lingering heart defect issue.
 After detecting the murmur, your doctor could order other tests to diagnose its cause or get a better idea of what's going on in your heart.
 Possible tests include:

 Electrocardiogram (ECG).
 This test records the electrical activity of your heart.
-Some heart defects can disrupt the electrical signals in your heart, which in turn cause abnormal heart rhythms called arrhythmias.
+Some heart defects can disrupt the electrical signals in your heart, which, in turn, cause abnormal heart rhythms called arrhythmias.

 - Chest X-ray.
 X-ray images help your doctor further evaluate your heart and lungs.

 - Echocardiogram.
 An echocardiogram uses sound waves to produce images of the heart.
 Your doctor can use these images to identify heart abnormalities.

 Exercise stress test.
 An exercise stress test may be performed to check your overall level of conditioning and your heart's electrical activity, heart rate and blood pressure during exercise.

 For this test, you usually exercise on a treadmill or bicycle, sometimes with special sensors to check how much oxygen you use during exercise.
 If you're unable to exercise, your doctor may give you medication that increases your heart rate or blood flow as a substitute for exercise.
 Your stress test may also include the use of an echocardiogram.